lambdablocks/lambdablocks/docs/tutorial.rst

 which will measure the time taken by every block to compute, useful to detect bottlenecks::

-   blocks.py -f wordcount.yml -p debug -p instrumentation
+   blocks.py -f wordcount.yml -p debug instrumentation

 Unsurprisingly, the `cat` block should be the slowest, because it requires to read a file on disk.